mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 To connect, ensure the TX pin from the ESP32 is connected to the transceiver's TX pin, and the RX pin is connected to the transceiver's RX pin.

-**Now, you have is all connected and can't wait to try?
+**Now, you have it all connected and can't wait to try?
 Go here [set it up as in the quick start guide for the ready made .bin :)](https://github.com/mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/releases/tag/v0.95)**

 ![Wiring Diagram](https://github.com/user-attachments/assets/4670849b-ee3d-4f3b-bfe2-2639171bf4d3)